GrantXBeard/travel-tracker/README.md

 # FitLit

-Travel Tracker is an application designed for keeping track of your adventures as well as plan new ones.
+Travel Tracker is an application designed for keeping track of your adventures.
+Keep track of past tips and upcoming trips as well as create new trips.
+Travel tracker also lets you keep track of your travel costs.

 ### Table of Contents